 This course runs three (3) months, with an average of 3-4 hours a week of online learning, plus a total of four (4) full days on campus at Gonzaga University.

 - Either an undergraduate degree or five (5) years of work experience.
-(An unofficial transcript will be required with the application to demonstrate an undergraduate degree.)
+(An unofficial transcript or copy of degree will be required with the application to demonstrate an undergraduate degree.)